 Yvette Meléndez has a wide range of experience in health care, higher education, and philanthropy.
 She served as vice president for government and community alliances at Hartford HealthCare, chief of staff and chief administrative officer for the Connecticut State University System, and interim president of the Hartford Foundation for Public Giving.
 Meléndez also served as deputy commissioner and acting commissioner of the state Department of Public Health and as board chair for the Hartford Foundation for Public Giving.
 She currently serves as chair of CT Public Broadcasting, and serves on the board of directors for Hartford HealthCare and the MITRE corporation.

-Meléndez is the vice chair of the board and chair of the governance committee, and serves on the finance and investment committee.
+Meléndez is the chair of the governance committee, and serves on the finance and investment committee.